Epstein-Barr Virus Infection (cont.)

 IN THIS ARTICLE

-When to Seek Medical Care for Epstein-Barr Virus Infection
+When Should Someone Seek Medical Care for an Epstein-Barr Virus Infection?

 Mild symptoms of EBV infection may be treated at home.
 See a doctor if experiencing prolonged fever, abdominal pain, severe headache, difficulty breathing, and/or jaundice (a yellowish discoloration of the skin or eyes).